keaSystemIntegration/gift-wishing/docs/how_to.md

 #### Email Service:
 User service uses an external dependency to send emails for when users want to invite other users to join the application.
 When/if a user accepts the invite, they will automatically be friends, persisted in the Neo4j database.

+### Security
+User service is already protected against unauthenticated users, however there were concerns with how the user service exposes endpoints that could manipulate other users in the application.
+For example, an endpoint for updating or deleting a user, in order to protect users from each other, we set up the middleware found in ```user-guard.ts```.

+This middleware checks the users request body, and if the request includes a userId or username, both of which can be used to get, put, post and delete information.
+The guard will override the appropriate fields with the userId or username of the user that sent the query.
+In some cases we want to be able to circumvent the guard, in these cases we have an array of routes that are allowed to pass through the guard.

+Example query that would be intercepted, would be when a user tries to delete another user.
+If a user sends a request to delete another user, the user guard will swap out the userId in the request, replacing it with the sender's userId, resulting in the user deleting themselves.

+Although not the most refined approach and in future iterations we'd be pressed to refine it, we found it a bit funny as is.

 ### Environment variables needed for the user service
 ```text